Here's why the vote count is still going in key states - KTVZ

 But speaking on CNN Thursday afternoon, Boockvar said the post-Election Day ballot numbers could have a marginal impact on the outcome.
 “It’s not a huge number,” she said.
 “So, I think, no matter what happens, I don’t think it’s going to be a tremendous impact on this race.”

-Allegheny County officials told CNN earlier in the day that they had received around 500 post-election ballots and estimate another 10,000 to 15,000 provisional ballots are left to be processed.
+Allegheny County officials had told CNN earlier in the day that they had received around 500 post-election ballots and estimated another 10,000 to 15,000 provisional ballots were left to be processed.
 Allegheny County includes the city of Pittsburgh.

 This story has been updated with additional information.